Primusinterp/Primusinterp.github.io/_tabs/PrimusC2.md

 ## Implants

-3 types of implants exist in the current version of PrimusC2.
-TCP, HTTP and HTTPS.
-The two first are the most common and are easily generated using the command:
+2 types of implants exist in the current version of PrimusC2, HTTP and HTTPS.
+The first one is the most common and is  easily generated using the command:

 `nimplant -g <TYPE>`